OpenDSA/OpenDSA-LTI/README.md

 ### Install OpenDSA-DevStack on your local machine
   - OpenDSA-LTI is using a remote server automation and deployment tool called [Capistrano](http://capistranorb.com/).
 Capistrano will automate the deplyment  tasks on a reamote production server.
 Each time you want to deploy new changes to OpenDSA-LTI production server you have to initiate the deployment command from within the develpment environment OpenDSA-DevStack.
-  - Once you have OpenDSA-DevStack up and running open a new terminal and do the following to generate a pair of authentication keys
-  - **Do not enter a passphrase**.
+  - Once you have OpenDSA-DevStack up and running open a new terminal and do the following to generate a pair of authentication keys. **Note:** Do not enter a passphrase
   ```
   cd OpenDSA-DevStack
   vagrant ssh